Great Artesian Basin Coordinating Committee members, December 2016

 Juanita has a number of different board positions utilising her professional skills in primary production, finance and accounting, corporate governance, natural resource management, research and development, economic analysis, risk management, product development, community consultation, community leadership and statutory organizations.

-Juanita is currently Chair of the Cotton Innovation Network, Acting Chair of the GAB Coordinating Committee, Director of Cotton Seed Distributors, a member of the Institute of Chartered Accountants, a graduate of the Australian Institute of Company Directors and Fellow of the Peter Cullen Trust.
+Juanita is currently Director of Cotton Seed Distributors, Director Namoi Cotton Limited a member of the Institute of Chartered Accountants, a graduate of the Australian Institute of Company Directors and Fellow of the Peter Cullen Trust.

 In the past Juanita has been extensively involved with the water reform process for groundwater across the Namoi Valley and NSW and provided input into policy development for the groundwater structural adjustment program, the National Water Initiative and the Namoi Water Study.
-Juanita has previously been a director of the Cotton Research & Development Corporation and Namoi Catchment Management Authority.
+Juanita has previously been a director of the Cotton Research & Development Corporation and Namoi Catchment Management Authority, Chair of Cotton Innovation Network and Deputy Chair National Landcare Advisory Committee.

 Sarah has lived on a small property on Queensland's Darling Downs for almost 30 years.
 Her professional background is in photography and graphic design, and she has also written and edited a number of books on rivers and wetlands.
 Sarah has worked on environmental issues for most of the past 20 years, including involvement on many natural resource management committees, and water and vegetation planning processes.
-Sarah spent four years on the Murray Darling Basin Ministerial Council's Community Advisory Committee; three years as a member of the The Living Murray Community Reference Group; two years as a member of the NSW Science and Information Board and five years as a Director of the Queensland Murray Darling Committee Inc. Sarah is currently a Director of Lock the Gate Ltd; a member of the Murray Darling Basin Authority's Northern Basin Advisory Council and a fellow of the Australian Rural Leadership Foundation.
+Sarah spent four years on the Murray Darling Basin Ministerial Council's Community Advisory Committee; three years as a member of the The Living Murray Community Reference Group; two years as a member of the NSW Science and Information Board and five years as a Director of the Queensland Murray Darling Committee Inc. Sarah is currently a Director of Lock the Gate Ltd and a fellow of the Australian Rural Leadership Foundation.

 Cameron has spent most of the past 10 years living and working in far western and south western Queensland.
 He is passionate about the future of regional Queensland and the contributions the next generation can make in shaping our community.
 Cameron calls Roma home and is the Queensland Murray Darling Committee's Natural Resource Management Development Coordinator, working across Queensland's Murray Darling catchment.